-Using the AbilityMap software, Kevin and fellow collaborators went through a scientific process to narrow down the Google traits to a weighted list of AbilityMap competencies required for high performance.
+Using the AbilityMap software, Kevin and fellow collaborators went through a scientific process to narrow down the Google traits to a weighted list of AbilityMap capabilities required for high performance.
 The result?
 AbilityMap’s Project Oxygen Job Profile.

 The Ability Imprint offers a real win for people as well as businesses.

 “We understand the frustration facing both applicants & existing team members.
-Too often a person looking at a new career opportunity, after jumping through a whole lot of hoops, receives no feeback for their effort – there’s simply too many of them and not enough resources to provide a thoughtful response.
+Too often a person looking at a new career opportunity, after jumping through a whole lot of hoops, receives no feedback for their effort – there’s simply too many of them and not enough resources to provide a thoughtful response.
 With AbilityMap, each and every person gets real, timely feedback on their strengths and is informed that, if they are invited to the next stage, they have the inherent mix of competencies to be successful in that role.
-Incredibly useful knowledge when pursuing further employment opportunities and, a pretty good way to demonstrate an employer’s respect for the person and the time they’ve invested.”
+Incredibly useful knowledge when pursuing further employment opportunities and, a way to demonstrate an employer’s respect for the person and the time they’ve invested.”

 Co-Founder of AbilityMap, Mike Erlin continues;